 - Bracketless Blades: Also called beam blades, these wipers have a steel spring incorporated into the rubber.
 This helps distribute pressure across the length of the blade and not only on the joints.
 This design also improves the compatibility of the blade with the curvature of the windshield.

-The Bosch Icon is one of the best winter windshield wipers on the market.
-Its range of blades beat the rest in windshield cleaning and durability, and there's a size for just about any vehicle you can think of.
-It's a beam-style blade or bracketless wiper so it has the best design to clear snow off your windshield in extreme weather.
+The Bosch Icon is part of a range of wiper blades that outperforms the rest in windshield cleaning and durability, and there's a size for just about any vehicle you can think of.
+It's a beam-style blade or bracketless wiper, so it effectively clears snow off your windshield in extreme weather.

 The Icon uses Bosch's dual-rubber technology where an outer silicone covering encloses the inner soft rubber core that moves on the windscreen.
-The bracketless blade feature of this product gives it a mechanism that provides a smooth wipe.
-Pressure points are distributed along the length of the blade so there's no noise produced at the joints as in traditional wipers.
+The bracketless blade feature of this product provides a smooth wipe.
+Pressure points are distributed along the length of the blade, so there's no noise at the joints like traditional wipers.
 Its aerodynamic wind spoiler is responsible for this function.

-It's compatible with most windshield sizes, with blades ranging from 13 to 26 inches in length.
-The blades are heat- and corrosion-resistant, and the soft rubber material on them prevents damage to your windshield.
+It's compatible with most windshield sizes, with blades ranging in length from 13 to 26 inches.
+The blades are heat- and corrosion-resistant, and the soft rubber material prevents damage to your windshield.
 Its tension spring arcing keeps it tight and in place.
 It has an incorporated asymmetric spoiler that makes the blade flexible and prevents noise when driving.
 The Bosch Icon also offers year-round performance, so you can continue using them when winter is over.

-One downside is it's a more expensive option as compared to other winter windshield wipers.
-The Icon has a heavily curved design, so the fitting will be a problem if you're installing them on a flat windshield.
-The blades for the driver and passenger sides are of different shapes which can be confusing.
+One downside is it's a more expensive option in comparison to other winter windshield wipers.
+The Icon has a heavily curved design, so fit will be a problem if you're installing them on a flat windshield.
+The blades for the driver and passenger sides are shaped differently, which can be confusing.
 Its hook adapters also aren't compatible with some vehicles.

-The Anco 30-series wiper blade is one you can try if you're in the market for something that just works during the winter, but you don't want to spend a lot.
+The Anco 30-series wiper blade is a good option if you need something that just works during the winter, but you don't want to spend a lot of money.
 It comes with an exclusive Duraklear rubber compound that makes it flexible and prevents streaks after consistent wiping.
 This rubber covering prevents ice from accumulating at the hinges.
 Blades are available in lengths between 11 and 24 inches.

-The Kwik Connect easy installation system is one of its special features and helps you get done with setup in minutes.
+The Kwik Connect easy installation system is one of its special features and helps you set up the system in minutes.
 It's a budget wiper, but that doesn't mean it's not made to last.
 Its heavy-duty frame can withstand general wear and tear during consistent wiping.

 The 30-Series blade isn't as curved as the Bosch, and you might experience problems fitting this into newer vehicles.
 It also has a shorter life, so you should think about replacing them six months after installation.

-The Aero wiper deserves a mention because it's one of the best all-season wiper blades.
-Aero markets these blades as OEM (Original Equipment Manufacturer) quality, so their blades are used by other automotive companies on a range of car models.
+The Aero wiper deserves a mention because it's one of the top all-season wiper blades.
+Aero markets these blades as OEM (Original Equipment Manufacturer) quality, so its blades are used by other automotive companies on a range of car models.

 It features a premium wiper blade with Teflon coating, making it more durable and giving it a smooth motion on your windshield.
 You can get blade pairs between 13 and 28 inches, one of the widest ranges for wiper blades.
 They also come with a six-month warranty.

-The Aero wiper blades might leave residues after continuous and vigorous wiping, mainly due to the Teflon coating.
+The Aero wiper blades might leave residue after continuous and vigorous wiping, mainly due to the Teflon coating.
 They're not compatible with a lot of vehicles and are noisy when wiping.
-They have a shorter lifespan, as they’re not as durable as the premium blades.
+They have a shorter lifespan, as they’re not as durable as premium blades.